-To our knowledge, all the recurrent algorithms in the literature have utilised implicit or explicit activity differences to represent the necessary derivatives, which is in line with the NGRAD hypothesis.
-Here, we derive an algorithm which converges to the exact backpropagation gradients without utilising any explicit or implicit layer-wise notion of error or activity differences.
-Our algorithm, which we call Activation Relaxation (AR) is derived by postulating a dynamical relaxation phase in which the neural activities are treated as a dynamical system which is designed to converge to the backprop gradients.
-Crucially, the dynamics required to achieve this convergence are very simple, require only local information, and thus could in principle be implemented in neural circuitry.
-Unlike predictive coding, AR only utilises a single type of neuron (instead of two separate populations of neurons, one encoding values and one encoding errors), and unlike contrastive Hebbian methods it does not require multiple distinct backwards phases (only a feedforward sweep and a relaxation phase).
-This simplification is beneficial from the standpoint of neural realism, as in the case of predictive coding, there is little evidence for the presence of specialised prediction-error neurons throughout the cortex \citep{walsh2020evaluating} \footnote{Although there is substantial evidence for dopaminergic reward-prediction error neurons in midbrain areas \citep{bayer2005midbrain,glimcher2011understanding,schultz1998predictive,schultz2000neuronal}}, while in the case of contrastive Hebbian methods, the coordination and storage of information of information across multiple distinct backwards phases poses a substantial challenge for decentralised neural circuitry.
+To our knowledge, all of the algorithms in the literature, including those mentioned above, have utilised implicit or explicit activity differences to represent the necessary derivatives, in line with the NGRAD hypothesis.
+Here, we derive an algorithm which converges to the exact backprop gradients without utilising any layer-wise notion of activity differences.
+Our algorithm, which we call Activation Relaxation (AR), is derived by postulating a dynamical relaxation phase in which the neural activities trace out a dynamical system which is designed to converge to the backprop gradients.
+The resulting dynamics are extremely simple, and require only local information, meaning that they could, in principle be implemented in neural circuitry.
+Unlike algorithms such as predictive coding, AR only utilises a single type of neuron (instead of two separate populations -- one encoding values and one encoding errors), and unlike contrastive Hebbian methods it does not require multiple distinct backwards phases (only a feedforward sweep and a relaxation phase).
+This simplification is beneficial from the standpoint of neural realism, as in the case of predictive coding, there is little evidence for the presence of specialised prediction-error neurons throughout cortex \citep{walsh2020evaluating} \footnote{There is, of course, substantial evidence for dopaminergic reward-prediction error neurons in midbrain areas \citep{bayer2005midbrain,glimcher2011understanding,schultz1998predictive,schultz2000neuronal}}.
+Unlike contrastive Hebbian methods, AR does not require the coordination and storage of information across multiple backwards phases, which would pose a substantial challenge for decentralised neural circuitry.